arumullayaswanth/Kubernetes/12-volumes/dynamic_volume_provision/README.md

-# Setup Kubernetes on Amazon EKS
+# 🛠️ Deploy MongoDB on EKS with Dynamic EBS Volumes
+- This guide walks through deploying a MongoDB StatefulSet with persistent volumes using AWS EBS CSI driver on Amazon EKS.

 You can follow same procedure in the official AWS document [Getting started with Amazon EKS – eksctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html)

 #### Pre-requisites:
-- an EC2 Instance
+- 🖥️ EC2 Instance (Amazon Linux / Ubuntu)
+- 🌐 Internet Access
+- 🧑‍💼 IAM Role attached to EC2 with the following permissions:

 #### AWS EKS Setup
 1. Setup kubectl